fraunhoferhhi/DeepCABAC/README.md

 # deepCABAC for Python

-This code implements the encoding and decoding process of DeepCABAC as described in (insert paper link).
+This code implements the encoding and decoding process of DeepCABAC as described in _(insert paper link)_.

+An example code on how to use it can be found under _Tests/test.py_.

 Python binding of the C++ Implementation of deepCABAC using pybind11.